kpsajesh/CarRental/README.md

-This is project for car renatal and lot of python bootcamp learning codes
+This is project for car rental and lot of python bootcamp learning codes